 Yes, you can bring a friend!
 And there are a couple different ways to gift them a pass...

 - If you have a 10-class package that has not yet expired, you can transfer your passes by sending us an email or filling out a pass sharing authorization form next time you visit the studio.

 You can purchase a single class pass for your friend using your card on file.

 Can I bring my kids?

 Yes!
 At Escape we believe that yoga is a lifelong practice and people can benefit from yoga in the way that meets their individual needs in all stages of life.
 Class participants are welcome to bring their kids along if they believe their children have reached a level of maturity that would allow them to practice along with the grown-ups while not detracting from the experience of other class participants.
 We have found that children as young as 8 years old can enjoy yoga classes with their parents.
 Children 14 and older are considered old enough to attend regular classes unaccompanied by an adult as long as their parents approve their participation in Escape classes.
-Children under 14 years old must be accompanied by an adult in the studio at all times and are not permitted to wait unattended in the lobby during class.
+Children under 14 years old must be accompanied by an adult in the studio at all times and are not permitted to wait in the store/lounge during class.